Coartix/NLP/NLP2/Lab04/Annotation_Guideline.md

    Some tweets may present challenges in determining hate speech.
 Examples of ambiguous cases include:

-   - Tweets that use sarcasm or irony, making it unclear whether they are promoting hate or not.
+   - Tweets that use sarcasm or irony, making it unclear whether they are promoting hate or not. example : "@user @user you son of a bitch i'm in" -> here they are surely joking between friends and not insulting each other

-   - Tweets that require additional context or background information to understand their intent.
+   - Tweets that require additional context or background information to understand their intent. example : "@user here you should die lol" -> may be about a video game

-   - Tweets that involve complex language, cultural references, or slang that may be open to interpretation.
+   - Tweets that involve complex language, cultural references, or slang that may be open to interpretation. example : "@user presta atención al personaje negro" -> here negro means the color black in spanish

-   When encountering such cases, follow these guidelines:

-   - If the tweet's intent is unclear or the hate speech is not evident, label it as `undefined`
+   When encountering such cases, label it as `undefined`
-   - Document ambiguous cases with brief explanations for analysis and possible future improvements.

 7. **False Positives:**
    While it is crucial to identify hate speech accurately, false positives (labeling a non-hate tweet as hate) should be minimized.
 Pay attention to the specific context, cultural references, and potential misinterpretations to avoid mislabeling tweets.